strong-code/sfbaybeat.github.io/_posts/2014-04-04-mozilla-pulls-plug-javascript.md

 dateline: Mountain View, CA
 lead:
     image: http://i.imgur.com/0NVAral.jpg
-    caption: Dramatization of the internet's feud with Mozilla.
+    caption: Dramatization of the Internet's feud with Mozilla.
 ---

 After JavaScript's almost twenty-year-long tenure as the web's one and only